 The purpose of this summary is only to share information.
-If you or the child you care for needs medical advice, please contact your or your child's doctor.
+If you need medical advice, please contact your doctor.
 If you participated in this study and have questions about the study results, please speak with a study doctor or study staff.